eldh056867/PongCPlusPlus/README.md

 ## 🙌 Acknowledgements

 - **SFML**: Thanks to the [SFML](https://www.sfml-dev.org/) team for the awesome library!
-- **Inspiration**: Classic Pong game for providing the blueprint for endless fun.
+- **Inspiration**: Classic Pong game for providing the blueprint.
+- **Game Code School** : https://gamecodeschool.com/sfml/coding-a-simple-pong-game-with-sfml/ For providing the blueprint to help to expand my game.
+- **Game Code School** : [https://gamecodeschool.com/sfml/coding-a-simple-pong-game-with-sfml/](https://dooglz.github.io/set09121/pong.html) For help with understanding the underlying mechanics.

 ---

 ⭐ If you like this project, please give it a star!

----

-This template includes sections like features, installation, gameplay instructions, project structure, and more to make it easy for others to understand and contribute to your project.
-You can replace placeholders like `your_username` and `path_to_screenshot.png` with the actual information related to your project.